outerhavenphoenix/MBMO/README.md

         bioticResourceTimeMinute = 25 --// Time in minutes
     }

-GLOBAL proccessing rates (of raw materials)
+Global proccessing rates (of raw materials)

     // This table effects ALL bases.

-These base amounts are redistributed by the engine.
+    // These base amounts are redistributed by the engine.
     // If my total is 1000 for all counts.
-Fuel being 100 and minor being 100, there is a chance ~5% (somewhere in 5%) is added/removed from each value.
+Fuel being 100 and minor being 100, there is a somewhere in 5% that will be added/removed from each value.
 So, fuel output may be 95 and minor comes out to 105.
     // This is done to vary the outputs so it's not always the same per material.

+    // At this time, it would seem as the engine prevents any proccessing count higher than 2500.

     TppMotherBaseManagement.RegisterContainerProcessingBasicParam {
-        commonMetalProcessCount = 2500,    --// Base amount of unrefined materials (max 2500 offline, 5000 online)
+        commonMetalProcessCount = 2500,    --// Base amount of unrefined materials (max 2500)
-        minorMetalProcessCount = 375,     --// Base amount of unrefined materials (max 2500 offline, 5000 online)
+        minorMetalProcessCount = 375,     --// Base amount of unrefined materials (max 2500)
-        preciousMetalProcessCount = 75,   --// Base amount of unrefined materials (max 2500 offline, 5000 online)
+        preciousMetalProcessCount = 75,   --// Base amount of unrefined materials (max 2500)
-        fuelResourceProcessCount = 750,   --// Base amount of unrefined materials (max 2500 offline, 5000 online)
+        fuelResourceProcessCount = 750,   --// Base amount of unrefined materials (max 2500)
-        bioticResourceProcessCount = 750, --// Base amount of unrefined materials (max 2500 offline, 5000 online)
+        bioticResourceProcessCount = 750, --// Base amount of unrefined materials (max 2500)
         fobRate = .15                     --// Percent added by each FOB.
 Essentially, if it's .15, each FOB will add ~15% to each value, at it's given rank and output time. (idk why Konami decided to use a decimal, all the other rates don't have it.)
-    }

-RESOURCE TYPES

-    FuelResource
-    CommonMetal
-    BioticResource
-    MinorMetal
-    PreciousMetal

-Individual resources

-    // This registers the resource to the base system.
-The GMP value is also set here.
-    // Appears to be have max of 100 which is hardcoded into the engine.
-    TppMotherBaseManagement.RegisterResourceParam {
-        resource = "CommonMetal", --// Type
-        baseSalePrice = 10,       --// Value per unit
-        countInContainer = 100,   --// ???
-        countPer1Minute = 4       --// ???
     }

 Shipping containers